mosip/documentation/docs/id-authentication-services.md

 # ID Authentication Services

 ## Overview
-ID Authentication (IDA) module of MOSIP consists of following services:
+ID Authentication (IDA) module of MOSIP consists of the following services:
 1. Authentication
 1. OTP
-1. Internal Authentication
+1. Internal Services

-## Authentication
+## Authentication services
-Authentication service is used by Authentication/E-KYC Partners to
+The services mentioned below are used by Authentication/e-KYC Partners.
-* authenticate an individual's UIN/VID using one ore more authentication types.
+* Authentication service- used to authenticate an individual's UIN/VID using one ore more authentication types.
-* request e-KYC for an individul's UIN/VID using one ore more authentication types.
+* KYC Authentication service- used to request e-KYC for an individul's UIN/VID using one ore more authentication types.

 ![](_images/authentication-flow.png)

-## OTP Request
+## OTP Request service
-OTP Request is used by Authentication/e-KYC Partners to generate OTP for an individual's UIN/VID.
+OTP Request service is used by Authentication/e-KYC Partners to generate OTP for an individual's UIN/VID.
 The generated OTP is stored in IDA DB for validation during OTP Authentication.

 ![](_images/otp-request-flow.png)

-## Internal Authentication
+## Internal Services
+1. Internal Authentication Service - The authentication service used by internal MOSIP modules such as Resident Service, Registration Processor and Registration Client to authenticate individuals.
+2. Internal OTP Service - used by Resident Service to generate OTP for an Individual for performing OTP Authentication.
+3. Authentication Transaction History Service - used by Resident Service to retrieve paginated list of authentication and OTP Request transactions for an individual.

+### Credential issuance callback
 * [ID Authentication](id-authentication.md) uses credential data of the individuals for performing authentication.
 * This credential is requested by [ID Repository](id-repository.md) upon any UIN insertion/update or VID creation.
 * The credential is created by Credential Service uploaded to [Datashare](datashare.md) service and the Datashare URL sent to ID-Authentication using [WebSub](websub.md) message.